 Beverly Hills Unified School District is located in the western portion of Los Angeles, just below the Santa Monica mountains and next door to West Hollywood.
 Approximately 4,000 students in grades kindergarten through twelve receive a rigorous, standards-based curriculum from dedicated and highly qualified professionals.
-The district is comprised of four K-8 schools, one comprehensive high school, and one continuation high school.
+The district is comprised of three elementary schools, one middle school, one comprehensive high school, and one continuation high school.

-DISTRICT MISSION
+DISTRICT MISSION AND VISION